 Pro Tip: For more interactive content ideas and examples you can use our Idea Generator Tool!

-You can also bank upon e-books and guides as they are considered to be high-value.
-Gate them and ask people for their email address in exchange.
-This can easily help build your email list and through an email campaign you can obviously show them the way further/deeper into your marketing funnel.
-HubSpot has an entire section on the website with e-book listings!
-Time and again, they are able to show the world why they are an industry thought leader.
+You can also bank upon eBooks and guides as they are considered to be high-value.
+Gate them and ask people for their email addresses in exchange.
+This can easily help build your email list and through an email campaign, you can show them the way further/deeper into your marketing funnel.
+HubSpot has an entire section on the website with eBook listings!
+Time and again, they can show the world why they are an industry thought leader.

 You can also use two other pull content types: product-specific webinars and e-courses.
-Both give you an opportunity to subtly persuade them to choose you.
+Both allow you to subtly persuade them to choose you.
 See the screenshot of a product-specific webinar by Microsoft.
 They use it to not only capture leads but also demonstrate their product!

 This is where you need to give one last and final incentive to your qualified leads.
 Since pull marketing works perfectly, you can send them a discount coupon or recommend a free demo or a free trial.
 Why?
-Because they have come this far in their journey of finding a solution and so they must be genuinely interested in your products and services.
-You can send them these offers through newsletters or use it as a pop-up on your website.
+Because they have come this far in their journey of finding a solution, they must be genuinely interested in your products and services.
+You can send them these offers through newsletters or use them as a pop-up on your website.
 Seeing these lucrative, special deals they are likely to give them a shot and eventually turn into buyers.
-Search Engine Journal uses the exit pop-up to lure their prospects.

-BuzzSumo entices their prospects with their seven-day free trial.
+BuzzSumo entices its prospects with its seven-day free trial.
 This free trial gives users a better understanding of how useful this tool can be for them.
-After seven days, they may feel the need to continue and voila – BuzzSumo has prospects converted to customers!
+After seven days, they may feel the need to continue, and voila – BuzzSumo has prospects converted to customers!

 How do you Retain your Customers?

-To sum it up, whether your brand should use pull or push strategy will largely depend on which stage your prospect is in.
+Whether your brand should use a pull or push marketing strategy will largely depend on which stage your prospect is in.
 So, essentially your efforts should be concentrated on identifying that first and accordingly pulling your marketing cards.